 - If you do not have a surplus account: a bank cheque collected at settlement will be deposited into your account after settlement.
 It takes at least 3 business days for the funds to clear into your account.

 At lawlab we prefer to settle electronically to ensure you get your funds faster.
 However, if the buyer’s lawyer or conveyancer is unwilling or unable to settle electronically and electronic settlements are not mandatory in your state, then your matter will need to settle by paper.

-The short answer: the deposit holder (normally the agent) will transfer the balance if the deposit to you after settlement.
+The short answer: The deposit holder (normally the agent) will transfer the balance of the deposit to you after settlement.

 After the contract has been signed the buyer will pay a deposit.
 This deposit is paid to a third party stakeholder (either the real estate agent or solicitor) and held by them in their trust account until settlement is completed.
 Once settlement is confirmed, the lawyers will notify the deposit holder, and give them authority to release the deposit to the seller.

 The agent will normally deduct their fees and/or commission from the deposit monies and give the balance to you (if any).
 As the seller you will normally receive two separate payments after settlement has occurred:

 - The payment of settlement funds transferred from the electronic settlement or deposited by bank cheque; and